SamedhG/sorer/README.md

 Tests can be ran by running the command `make test`.
 The program can be ran against a small test file named `sor.txt` by running the command: `make run`.

+Documentation can be built by running the command `make doc`.
+This builds the documentation and copies it to `./doc/` on the host filesystem in this directory.
+This documentation can be viewed by opening `./doc/sorer/index.html` in your broswer.

 Note that ideally the best way to run our program is bare metal due to overhead for using Docker (especially on Windows or Mac).
 You can do that by installing `rust` by running the following command: